earthstar-project/earthstar/docs/specification.md

 This is a **two-way** conversion between memory and bytes.

 Earthstar doesn't have strong opinions about networking.
 This format does not need to be standardized, but it's good to choose widely used familiar tools.
-JSON makes a good default choice.
+JSON is a good default choice.

-**Good choices**:
+**Other good choices**:

 * Encodings
   * JSON